SesameSeeds/Feline-Diabetes-Tracker/README.md

 # Feline-Diabetes-Tracker
 [Ada Developers Academy Capstone Project](https://github.com/Ada-C8/capstone)

-This is the repository for Feline Diabetes Tracker, an ADA capstone project.
+This is the repository for Feline Diabetes Tracker, an Ada Developers Academy capstone project.
 This project was built using the following tech stack;

 - React.js - Front End with Create React App.
 - Ruby on Rails - Back End